SequentMicrosystems/wdt-rpi/README.md

 ```
 ### Usage Example

-For safety shutdown when the main power is off and the backup battery is discharging you can create a shell script like the following one and run with cron at fixed intervals, let's say 1 minute.
+For safety shutdown when the main power is off and the backup battery is discharging you can create a shell script like the following one and run from cron at fixed intervals, let's say 1 minute.
 ```bash
 #Read the battery voltage
 var1=$(wdt -g vb)